2019 call for applications

 Criteria and Eligibility

 Applicants must be graduate students, recent PhDs, or precariously employed members whose work furthers the research interests of the Award’s namesake.
 We define the term ‘graduate student’ as an individual who a) is currently enrolled in a graduate program in anthropology; b) is currently in a post-doctoral student position; or c) was awarded their most recent degree within the nine months prior to the submission date and does not yet hold a teaching post.
 The candidate must be the first or sole author of a paper that will be presented at the SALSA meetings and be a member of SALSA in good standing.
 Travel grants will not be awarded to any individual more than once.

-Candidates submit a cover letter, current cv, and abstract of paper.
+Candidates should submit a cover letter, current cv, and abstract of paper.
 The cover letter should include: a) current employment/student and membership status, and b) a description (of no more than 500 words) of the relationship of the paper to the legacy of Steven Rubenstein.
-All documents are submitted by email to the awards committee three months before the sesquiannual conference, and a decision is made two months before the conference.
+All documents should be submitted as .doc or .pdf attachments and electronically mailed to Janet Chernela (email@example.com) and Daniela Peluso (D.Peluso@kent.ac.uk) by March 31st, 2019.
+Applications will be reviewed by the awards committee and candidates informed of the results by May 1, 2019.

 2017 – Courtney Stafford-Walter